cocos/cocos-docs/en/advanced-topics/engine-customization.md

 ### 2.1 Get the engine-native Engine

-engine-native engine and TypeScript engine are merged.
+The engine-native engine and TypeScript engine are merged.
 After cloning TypeScript engine, engine-native engine is in `cocos-engine/native`.

 ### 2.2 Initialization